 1 – 6 PM, On the High Line at 23rd St.

 Families, come to the Construction Zone and build your own city using our Children’s Workyard Kit!
 Music will also get your creative juices going.
 Live music by

 Natalia “Saw Lady” Paruz and Brazilian Folk Trio, Forró Da Terra, throughout the day.

 Brooklyn Raga Massive is a platform for both listeners and practitioners of Raga music.
 Managed by artists, Brooklyn Raga Massive is dedicated to presenting and representing Indian Classical Music in all its diversity.

 Chargaux is a rebellious art collective and contemporary musical ensemble composed of Charly and Margaux, and focused on releasing original music.
 They exhibit multimedia works and perform in unique private and public presentations.
 They have been featured on several major works, including J Cole’s latest album 4 Your Eyez Only, as well as projects with Robert Glasper and Kendrick Lamar.

-On the For Colored Nerds podcast, co-hosts (and best friends) Brittany Luse and Eric Eddings examine the race, sex and gender dynamics at play in the news we consume and the pop culture we love.
+For Colored Nerds podcast, co-hosts (and best friends) Brittany Luse and Eric Eddings examine the race, sex and gender dynamics at play in the news we consume and the pop culture we love.
 In addition to producing For Colored Nerds, Luse and Eddings work in podcasting full-time at Gimlet Media, a podcast network.

 Maysoon Zayid is an actress, comedian, disability advocate, and writer.
 As the co-founder/co-executive producer of the New York Arab American Comedy Festival and The Muslim Funny Fest, she has performed in top New York clubs and has toured extensively at home and abroad.
 Maysoon is also founder of Maysoon’s Kids, a scholarship and wellness program for disabled refugee children.